jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ![](./images/300/AnalyticsInstance.png)

--   Provide all the required information (fields specified by \*) and then click on **Next**.
+-   Enter the following information and then click on **Next**.
+    - **Instance Name:** Enter a name for your service instance (e.g. OAC_FlightDelay)
+    - **Notification Email:** Enter the email address of the person you want to notify when this service is ready to use and receive other status updates about this service in the future
+    - **Region:** Select the region where you want to deploy Oracle Analytics Cloud (e.g. us-Phoenix-1)
+    - **License Type:** Select whether you want to use your on-premises license with Oracle Analytics Cloud and to be charged the Bring Your Own License (BYOL) rate or subscribe to a new license for Oracle Analytics Cloud
+    - **Edition:** Select the edition that you want to use (e.g. Enterprise Edition)
+    - **Feature Set:** Select the features that you want to deply.
+The options available to you depend on the deition you are subscribed to. (e.g. Business Intelligence)

 ![](./images/300/Picture300-24.png)

 -   After validating your configuration, click on **Create**.

 ![](./images/300/Picture300-25.png)

--   It will take a few minutes until your instance is fully provisioned and ready to use.
-Note the Status and the sign which indicate that the service is being creating.
-Wait until this process is fully completed.
+-   It will take 20 minutes to create the instance.
+If you enter the notification email, Oracle sends an email to the email address when your servie is ready.

 ![](./images/300/OACprovision.png)

--   After a few minutes refresh your page and you will see the status and the sign are disappeared.
-Now your OAC instance is ready.
-In order to access your instance, click on the hamburger icon on the right side of your instance.
+-   Now your OAC instance is ready.
+In order to access your instance, click **Manage this instnace** on the right side of your instance.

 ![](./images/300/expand.png)

--   Now click on Analytics URL which redirects you to a new page.
+-   Then, click **Oracle Analytics Cloud URL**.
+It will open a new tab within your browser.

 ![](./images/300/OACURL.png)

--   Welcome to the Oracle Analytic Cloud!
-Enjoy exploring it!
+-   This is main page of Oracle Analytics Cloud (OAC) which is "no-code" development platform.

 ![](./images/300/Picture300-29.png)